-It was not until May 20, 1862, that the free Homestead Act was finally passed and signed by then President Abraham Lincoln.
+It was not until May 20, 1862, that the free Homestead Act was finally passed and signed by then-President Abraham Lincoln.
 The law took effect on January 1, 1863.

-When all requirements had been completed and the homesteader was ready the take legal possession, the homesteader found two neighbors or friends willing to vouch for the truth of his or her statements regarding land improvement and sign the “proof” document.
+When all requirements had been completed, and the homesteader was ready the take legal possession, the homesteader found two neighbors or friends willing to vouch for the truth of his or her statements regarding land improvement and sign the “proof” document.

-The Taylor Grazing Act of 1934 substantially decreased the amount of land available to homesteaders in the West.
+The Taylor Grazing Act of 1934 substantially decreased the land available to homesteaders in the West.
 Because much of the prime land had been homesteaded decades earlier, successful homestead claims dropped sharply after this time.

 Homesteading continued on a small scale in Alaska.
 Much of the remaining public domain was included in the National Forests or is administered by the Bureau of Land Management.

-The Federal Land Policy and Management Act of 1976 ended homesteading; the government believing that the best use of public lands was for them to remain in government control.
+The Federal Land Policy and Management Act of 1976 ended homesteading; the government believed that the best use of public lands was for them to remain in government control.
 The only exception to this new policy was Alaska, for which the law allowed homesteading until 1986.